Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 A group of barracks and training facilities with soldiers in formation, surrounded by a forest and a clear sky

-The U.S. Army conducts basic training at several posts across the country.
-Each location follows a structured schedule to transform civilians into soldiers over 10 weeks.
+The U.S. Army conducts basic training at multiple locations each focusing on a structured timetable to successfully transition civilians into soldiers over a period of 10 weeks.

 Fort Jackson and Other Training Posts